-SurveillanceAssisting in inter vention response as required Stage Actions Additional Advice Response Initiation ☐ Obtain all available information on the spill from FTNS. ☐ Ensure initiation of Incident Log.
+Responsibilities • Surveillance Assisting in intervention response as required Stage Actions Additional Advice Response Initiation Obtain all available information on the spill from FTNS. ☐ Ensure initiation of Incident Log.
 This will be essential for post incident inquiries.
-Attempt to determine if any hazardous conditions exist prior to arrival on-scene. • □ Proceed to incident site and check communications systems with FTNS / MEC / other vessels.
+Attempt to determine if any hazardous conditions exist prior to arrival on-scene.
+Proceed to incident site and check communications systems with FTNS / MEC / other vessels.
 This is ESSENTIAL to ensure on-pass of information to response teams onshore.
 If communications are proving difficult seek immediate help from FTNS A Table of oil types and their likely behaviour when spilt is provided in Section 6 of this plan. ☐ Ensure that incident area is safe.
 If light products have been spilt there may be a vapour cloud.
 On no account enter area as there will be a danger of asphyxiation.
-Do not attempt to contain spills of these products Initial Actions ☐ Proceed to assess situation at site and confirm source of pollution if possible.
-If applicable receive handover from Initial Responder Ports of Methil, Kirkcaldy & Burntisland The type of oil spilt will determine the intervention response required ☐ Confirm oil type (s) spilt and carry out spill assessment.
-Tier 1: small spills that can be dealt ☐ In consultation with FTNS attempt to establish Tier of spill with using local resources Tier 2: spills that will require mobilisation of response contractors and equipment Tier 3: Major spills requiring a large scale response ☐ Consider requirement to stopping ship movements; inform FTNS Ongoing Activities ☐ Determine if an intervention response is required; relay information to FTNS.
-For spills that are breaking up and naturally dispersing an intervention response other than monitoring may not be required. ☐ Ensure formal samples of spilt pollutant are taken and retained.
+Do not attempt to contain spills of these products Initial Actions Proceed to assess situation at site and confirm source of pollution if possible.
+If applicable receive handover from Initial Responder Ports of Methil, Kirkcaldy, Burntisland and Rosyth The type of oil spilt will determine the intervention response required Confirm oil type (s) spilt and carry out spill assessment.
+Tier 1: small spills that can be dealt ☐ In consultation with FTNS attempt to establish Tier of spill with using local resources Tier 2: spills that will require mobilisation of response contractors and equipment Tier 3: Major spills requiring a large scale response ☐ Consider requirement to stopping ship movements; inform FTNS Ongoing Activities Determine if an intervention response is required; relay information to FTNS.
+For spills that are breaking up and naturally dispersing an intervention response other than monitoring may not be required.
+Ensure formal samples of spilt pollutant a taken and retained.
 Procedures for sampling of spilt oil are provided in Section 5.
-Final Action / Stand Down ☐ If requested stay on-scene to assist response contractors and act as On -Scene Commander.
-On arrival of a relief On-Scene Commander carry out formal hand-over of incident response.
-Ensure handover is formally logged Provide report and incident log to Marine Manager
+Final Action / Stand Down ☐ If requested stay on-scene to assist responsible contractors and act as On-Scene Commander. onse On arrival of a relief On-Scene Command carry out formal hand-over of incident response.
+Ensure handover is formally log Provide report and incident log to the Chi- Harbourmaster, Senior Harbourmaster, Harbour Master and Marine Manager, For Ports.